Spatio-Causal Patterns of Sample Growth: Results

-What impact does complete squares have in their populations statistically (in respect to the EV and CF of effects)?
-This has been formulated theoretically, and demonstrated practically in simulated, cohort, experimental, economic, and genetic data \cite{ribeiro-ev,Ribeiro:2021aa,ribeiro2021experimentaldesign}.
-Fig.\ref{fig-res2}(f) demonstrates a further result, using census microdata, with an Accuracy vs. Spatial-level plot.
-It shows the maximum accuracy of 24 state-of-the-art supervised algorithms predicting whether a given occupation will grow, or not, in a location, as we use data from increasing spatial-levels (starting at the local and reaching all national data).
-According to Fig.\ref{fig-res1}(h), spatial-level $s_{sq}$ concentrates around an $81\%$ oversample for a local subset of occupations, across locations.
-According to Fig.\ref{fig-res2}(d), these levels become increasingly similar with time, across locations.
-In Fig.\ref{fig-res2}(f), $s_{sq}$ is mapped to the diagonal (dashed).
-Each state is one curve.
-Boostrap accuracy variation bands (across states' locations) are shown for the two most accurate states, New York (red) and Illinois (green).
-We observe that New York gains little from external data (above $s_{sq}$) as it already contains, within its boundaries, high levels of variation.
-Homogeneous locations, in contrast, have incomplete squares, and observed effects are susceptible to external and unobserved variation.
+The classification task in Fig.\ref{fig-res2}(f) is to predict whether a given occupation will grow (enlist further members) in the next time interval (10 years ahead), for each location $x_0$.
+Detailed description of algorithms used, and their hyperparameter optimization, can be found on ~\citep{ribeiro-ev}.
+They include Neural Network Models, Generalized Linear Models, Boosting Models, Generalized Additive Models, Random Trees, LASSO and Ridge regressions, ANOVA, Support Vector Machine, and stacked meta-learners for all previous algorithms.
+Spatial levels (and aggregated data) ranged from the local to the national.
+One million location and year were chosen randomly, each leading to a full set of spatially growing samples.
+The figure thus shows the maximum accuracy of 24 state-of-the-art supervised algorithms, to predict whether a given occupation will grow, or not, in a location, as we use data from increasing spatial-levels (starting with the local and reaching all national).
+Accuracy is defined as the number of accurately classified observations in the held-out sample.
+Spatial levels $d_{sq}$ for each state are mapped to the diagonal (dashed) in the figure, and each state is a curve.
+The way accuracy changes across locations largely follow the shape expected by Fig.\ref{fig-intro}(e).
+Accuracy was averaged across same-state locations to generate these curves.
+Bootstrap accuracy variation bands (across states' locations) are shown for the two most accurate states, New York and Illinois.
+We observe that New York gains little from external data, above $d_{sq}$, as it already contains, within its boundaries, high levels of variation.
 This also implies that, without unobservables, ${\sim}81\%$ of the sample is sufficient for prediction.
-The impact of unobservables is formulated in \cite{ribeiro-ev}.
-This demonstrates an information asymmetry among locations (where the former is more useful to the latter than vice-versa).
-Network and Economic Development studies often describe New York as an early 'information hub' or 'sandbox for innovation'.
-The previous substantiate, statistically, these descriptions.
+Homogeneous locations, in contrast, have \textbf{incomplete squares}, and observed predictions are susceptible to external and unobserved variation ~\citep{ribeiro-ev}.